AGH University of Kraków: After World War II

 In 1947, by virtue of an important resolution, the academy was renamed Academy of Mining and Metallurgy (Polish: Akademia Górniczo-Hutnicza, AGH).
 Formal approval of this change by the central authorities came only in 1949.

 Professor Walery Goetel, who promoted a far-reaching development plan, initiated the expansion of the academy.
 His plan was carried out and implemented in the following decades.

 During the authoritarian times of the Polish People's Republic (Polish: Polska Republika Ludowa, PRL), the academic and educational profile of the academy was adjusted to the needs of industry, and the university itself thrived, as no other higher education institution at that time.

 In 1969, the academy received a patron – Stanisław Staszic.
 It was also when the academy obtained its banner.

-On December 14, 1981, the AGH academic community, under the banner of the ‘Solidarity’ Movement, took a stand and protested against suppressing – by introducing martial law – the newly acquired sense of freedom and fellowship.
+On 14 December 1981, the AGH academic community, under the banner of the ‘Solidarity’ Movement, took a stand and protested against suppressing – by introducing martial law – the newly acquired sense of freedom and fellowship.
 The AGH NSZZ ‘Solidarity’ was an academic organisation, the only one in Krakow and one of three in the country, that organised sit-down strikes in the first days of the martial law.

-Since the 1990s, the academy has been developing programmes of study that chart out technological advancement, such as automatics and robotics, computer science, electronics and telecommunications, biomedical engineering, and mechatronics.
+Since the 1990s, the academy has been developing programmes of study that chart out technological advancement, such as control engineering and robotics, computer science, electronics and telecommunications, biomedical engineering, and mechatronics.

 In 1999, the top of the AGH Main Building was once again crowned with a reconstructed statue of Saint Barbara, made by Jan Siek.
-The figure was blessed on June 17, 1999, by pope John Paul II during his sixth pilgrimage to Poland (5–17 June 1999).
+The figure was blessed on 17 June 1999, by pope John Paul II during his sixth pilgrimage to Poland (5–17 June 1999).

 In relation to a debate on the change of the academy name in 2003, it has been decided that the English translation of the name will be: AGH University of Science and Technology.
 However, there are many documents, books, research papers etc. in English that still use the literal translation of the university name in Polish.

 In the academic year 2006–2007, the AGH UST implemented a new Visual Identity System, including a new sign identifying the university.

+In 2023, the university Senate decided that the name AGH University of Science and Technology (AGH UST) will be changed into AGH University of Krakow (AGH University).

 In the 21st century, the university has experienced extensive expansion.
 The campus premises have gained more than a dozen new buildings, and numerous existing objects have been modernised.

 University symbols

 Emblem

-The AGH UST emblem shows a stylised eagle with a crown, head turned right, and a shield with Hammer and Pick (symbol of mining), as well as AGH UST initials.
+The AGH University emblem shows a stylised eagle with a crown, head turned right, and a shield with Hammer and Pick (symbol of mining), as well as AGH University initials.

 The present version of the emblem was designed on the basis of a drawing made in 1925 by Bogdan Treter.
-The AGH UST emblem ought to be used exclusively to promote the history and scientific legacy of the university.
+The AGH University emblem ought to be used exclusively to promote the history and scientific legacy of the university.